-And yet, a father’s presence and input is vital to your child’s development and growth, in all aspects.
-You may not be able to spend long weekends with your son one-to-one every week, but here are 8 ways you can make the most of your whatever time you have together.
+And yet, a father’s presence and input are vital to your child’s development and growth, in all aspects.
+You may not be able to spend long weekends with your son one-to-one every week, but here are 8 ways you can make the most of whatever time you have together.

 1. Get Outside

 As long as the sun is shining, there’s no reason to stay indoors!
 Clock in some daddy-time with a jog or some splashing in the pool with your son.
 Do remember to stick at your son’s pace though – circling countless rounds of the track or chalking up laps does nothing for building bonds with your son.
 Cheer him on in his progress, and teach him a new stroke in the water.
 Teach your son how to balance on his bike, or how to pedal; help him get the hang of a scooter, and do the slopes with him in style.

 2. Visit the Airport